-A. Initiation: Complaints alleging sexual misconduct, as defined in the Code of Student Conduct, may be submitted to the Title IX Coordinator, the Deputy Title IX Coordinator, the Office of Student Affairs, Office of Residence Life, and the Public Safety Department.
+A. Initiation: Complaints alleging sexual misconduct, as defined in the Code of Student Conduct, may be submitted to the Title IX Coordinator, the Deputy Title IX Coordinator for Students, Deputy Title IX Coordinator for Employees, the Office of Student Affairs, Office of Residence Life, and the Public Safety Department.
 The Office of Student Affairs, Office of Residence Life or Public Safety Department will forward the Title IX Coordinator any complaint involving or including a charge of sexual misconduct.
-Upon receipt of a complaint involving or including sexual misconduct, including without limitation intimate partner violence or stalking, the Title IX Coordinator or Deputy Title IX Coordinator will promptly conduct a preliminary review to determine whether the complaint alleges sexual misconduct cognizable under the Code of Student Conduct, whether there is reasonable cause to proceed, and, if so, what charges should be brought against the respondent.
+Upon receipt of a complaint involving or including sexual misconduct, including without limitation intimate partner violence or stalking, the Title IX Coordinator or Deputy Title IX Coordinator for Students will promptly conduct a preliminary review to determine whether the complaint alleges sexual misconduct cognizable under the Code of Student Conduct, whether there is reasonable cause to proceed, and, if so, what charges should be brought against the respondent.

-B. Investigation: If it is determined that there is reasonable cause to proceed, the Title IX Coordinator or Deputy Title IX Coordinator will notify both the complainant and the respondent and will conduct a thorough, reliable, and impartial investigation.
-The investigation may be completed by the Title IX Coordinator, the Deputy Title IX Coordinator, or one or more trained investigators and may include but is not limited to meeting with the complainant, the respondent, and/or others who may have relevant information; obtaining written statements from relevant persons; and/or seeking other potentially relevant records or information.
+B. Investigation: If it is determined that there is reasonable cause to proceed, the Title IX Coordinator or Deputy Title IX Coordinator for Students will notify both the complainant and the respondent and will conduct a thorough, reliable, and impartial investigation.
+The investigation may be completed by the Title IX Coordinator, Deputy Title IX Coordinator for Students, or one or more trained investigators and may include but is not limited to meeting with the complainant, the respondent, and/or others who may have relevant information; obtaining written statements from relevant persons; and/or seeking other potentially relevant records or information.
 Investigations normally will be completed, and determinations made, within 60 days of the initiation of a complaint.

 All members of the RISD community are expected to cooperate with a sexual misconduct investigation.
 Complainants and/or respondents may choose not to participate in the investigation, but the investigation will proceed regardless.

-C. Determination: At the conclusion of the investigation, the Title IX Coordinator, Deputy Title IX Coordinator, or Sexual Misconduct Panel will hold a hearing to determine whether the respondent violated the Code of Student Conduct, based on a preponderance of the evidence standard.
-The Sexual Misconduct Panel is comprised of a trained group of faculty, staff, and/or students, typically including 3-5 members, with the Title IX Coordinator or Deputy Title IX Coordinator serving as an additional, nonvoting member and Chair.
+C. Determination: At the conclusion of the investigation, the Title IX Coordinator, Deputy Title IX Coordinator for Students, or Sexual Misconduct Panel will hold a hearing to determine whether the respondent violated the Code of Student Conduct, based on a preponderance of the evidence standard.
+The Sexual Misconduct Panel is comprised of a trained group of faculty, staff, and/or students, typically including 3-5 members, with the Title IX Coordinator, Deputy Title IX Coordinator for Students or Designee serving as an additional, nonvoting member and Chair.
 As part of the preparation for the hearing, the complainant and respondent will have an equal opportunity to review the case file.
 Provisions will be made, as needed, to separate the parties during the hearing.
-Once a determination has been made, the Title IX Coordinator or Deputy Title IX Coordinator will promptly inform both the respondent and (to the extent permitted by the Family Educational Rights and Privacy Act) the complainant of the determination.
+Once a determination has been made, the Title IX Coordinator, Deputy Title IX Coordinator for Students or Designee will promptly inform both the respondent and (to the extent permitted by the Family Educational Rights and Privacy Act) the complainant of the determination.

 E. Interim/Protective Measures: As detailed in Sections VI and VII of the Code of Student Conduct, RISD may take interim measures at any stage of the process to protect a complainant, the respondent, and/or the safety of the RISD community.
 These measures may include but are not limited to imposing a “no-contact” order, which typically will instruct the parties to refrain from having contact with one another, directly or through intermediaries, whether in person or via electronic means, pending the investigation and determination.
 RISD may also take any further protective action when appropriate pending resolution of the matter, including, without limitation, changing a complainant’s or respondent’s academic and/or living situation if appropriate and reasonably available.
 Failure to comply with any interim measures is a violation of the Code of Student Conduct and may lead to additional measures.